Centre vortex evidence for a second finite-temperature QCD transition: Vortex statistics

 Having performed this analysis, we now return to the vortex density over the full temperature range, Fig.~\ref{fig:ss_st}, and observe similar crossover behaviour in the vicinity of $T/T_c \approx 2$ near the proposed deconfinement transition point.
 Accordingly, we perform the fits of Eq.~(\ref{eq:crossover_ansatz}) to a range of temperatures around $T/T_c = 2$.
 We reproduce Fig.~\ref{fig:ss_st} with these fits displayed in Fig.~\ref{fig:vortex_density_fits}.

-The two newly obtained inflection points are evidently very similar, landing within a few percent of each other, though certainly with a wider gap than those associated with the fits around $T_c$.
-This is to be expected given the sharper decrease in density exhibited by space-time plaquettes, and the considerably wider temperature range over which the fits are performed.
-Still, taking an average of the two inflection points places our current best estimate for the hypothesised second transition at $T_d/T_c \simeq 1.95$, or equivalently $T_d \simeq 326\,$MeV.
+The two newly obtained inflection points $T_2$ are evidently very similar, landing within a few percent of each other, though certainly with a wider gap than those associated with the fits around $T_c$.
+This is to be expected given the sharper decrease in density exhibited by space-time plaquettes and the considerably wider temperature range over which the fits are performed.
+Similar to the interpretation of $T_1$ as an estimate of $T_c$, we now interpret $T_2$ as an estimate of the proposed deconfinement point $T_d$ at which vortex percolation is lost.
+Taking an average of the two inflection points places our current best estimate for the hypothesised second transition at $T_d/T_c \simeq 1.95$, or equivalently $T_d \simeq 326\,$MeV.
 This is a little larger than the cluster-extent estimate of $T_d \simeq 304\,$MeV.